Rhys Duch

-Rhys W. Duch (born July 14, 1986, in Victoria, British Columbia) is a Canadian professional lacrosse player for the Colorado Mammoth of the National Lacrosse League.
+Rhys W. Duch (born July 14, 1986, in Victoria, British Columbia) is a Canadian professional box lacrosse player for the Saskatchewan Rush of the National Lacrosse League.
 During high school, he played for three years at Baggataway Club in Victoria, B.C.
 He was a two-time Provincial and overall MVP selection, and an eight-time Provincial All-Star.

 College career

 Duch played college lacrosse for the Stony Brook University Seawolves.